lucaswkuipers/SpriteKitGameTemplate/README.md

 # SpriteKitGameTemplate
-The core code I often reuse on sprite kit projects.
+The core code I often reuse on SpriteKit projects.